-As a non-profit academic institution, UoPeople has worked hard to control expenses and has succeeded in reducing much of the cost of a higher education.
-In order to remain sustainable, it does charge small fees for application and examination processing and reserves the right to change the cost of the Application Processing Fee or the Examination Processing Fee.
+As a non-profit academic institution, UoPeople works hard to control expenses and has succeeded in reducing much of the cost of a higher education.
+In order to remain sustainable, it does charge small fees for application and course assessment fees and reserves the right to change the cost of the Application Processing Fee or the Course Assessment Fee.
 All fees remain the responsibility of the student.
 The University accepts no responsibility for credit card, bank, money transfer, check or other fees or charges incurred by the student in paying his or her fees to the University.

-Application Processing Fee7
+Application Processing Fee9

-- Applicants to the University are required to pay a non-refundable Application Processing Fee of \$50. - The Application Processing Fee is subject to change as of September 1 and will apply to applications that are in process. - The Application Processing Fee must be submitted by the applicant along with his or her application for admission.
+- Applicants to the University are required to pay a non-refundable Application Processing Fee of \$60. - The Application Processing Fee is subject to change and will apply to applications that are in process. - The Application Processing Fee must be paid by the applicant along with his or her application for study at all undergraduate and graduate levels at UoPeople. - The Application Processing Fee does not include any additional fees that may be required for third party evaluation. - Individuals who apply for readmission and/or academic renewal must pay the Application Fee in effect at the time they reapply to the University.